 The hourmeter displays operating time accumulated while the ignition switch is in the ON position.

 Voltmeter

 The voltmeter displays battery and charging system voltage.
-An indication of low or high voltage (below 11.5 volts or above 15.5 volts) indicates an electrical system failure.
+An indication of low or high voltage (the red area) indicates an electrical system failure.
 The cause of the failure should be determined and corrected.

 Oil Pressure Warning Light